 Volunteer

 The ACRL New England Chapter is an all-volunteer organization, powered by passionate librarians and library workers.
 There are many ways to get involved, and we would be delighted to have you join our team!
-Nominate yourself or someone else for an available position; see below for current opportunities and shared experiences from previously elected board members.
+Nominate yourself or someone else for an available position; see below for current opportunities and shared experiences from current board members.

-A new benefit effective this year: the Chapter will fund the Vice President's and President's required ALA and ACRL national memberships each year.
+The Chapter will fund the Vice President's and President's required ALA and ACRL national memberships each year.

-The deadline to submit a nomination is 11:59pm EST on Monday, April 3, 2023.
+The deadline to submit a nomination is 11:59pm EST on Monday, April 7, 2025.

 Current Opportunities